hvl580858/Dat158-ML2/README.md

 ### Link to deployment on heroku : https://box-office-revenue.herokuapp.com/

 We have reduced the size of the training file and what parameters that the model use to predict to make this assignment easier on us.

+We have used kaggle for quite a bit of the notebook as kaggle hardware is quicker than our own machines.